0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

 #### ***3. Get Claims by Ids***

-This functionality lets an Integrator retieve claims based on their ids.
-The `claimId`, `identifier`, and `privateKey`are passed as an input parameter to the `credential. getClaimsByIds()`function and a lsit of claims in form of `ClaimEntity` are retrieved.
-The id of each claim is stored on the SDK from where they can be rettrieved.
+This functionality lets an Integrator get claims from an Issuer based on their ids.
+The `claimId`, `identifier`, and `privateKey`are passed as input parameters to the `credential. getClaimsByIds()` function and a list of claims in form of `ClaimEntity` are retrieved.
+The id of each claim is stored on the SDK from where they can be retrieved.

 ```
 Future<void> getClaimsByIds({